DespairYoke/spring-cloud-conversion-in-docker/README.md

 * mkdir belown in your system .

+    * /tmp/docker/img

-    * /Users/docker/img
+    * /tmp/docker/pdf

-    * /Users/docker/pdf
+    * /tmp/docker/doc

-    * /Users/docker/doc
+    * /tmp/docker/excel

+* Let you want to convert file put into doc directory.renaming your file to test.doc

-    * /Users/docker/excel
+* To request localhost:8080/doc.

+* we can enter pdf and img to look our result.